atpugh20/hex-pygame/README.md

 How To Play:

 In Hex, you and your opponent take turns placing down colored pieces on an 11x11 board.
 Each space is shaped like a hexagon.
 In order to win the game, you must create a full path in between both walls that match the same color as your pieces.
 In this interpretation, there are red and blue pieces, with the red player going first.
+There will always be a winner in hex, so there will be no ties.

 ![hex-board](https://github.com/user-attachments/assets/37cf914b-5b6c-4622-8cf7-5d16762e4856)